Brain-like Variational Inference: Experiments

 \Cref{fig:ratedist}a positions all models within a unified sparsity-reconstruction landscape, enabling direct comparison of performance metrics and revealing hyperparameter sensitivity.
 This representation can be interpreted through the lens of rate-distortion theory \cite{alemi18fixing}, where $R^2$ corresponds to inverse distortion and sparsity to inverse coding rate.
 The optimal point represents perfect reconstruction ($R^2 = 1.0$) using only zeros ($\text{sparsity} = 1.0$).
 This unachievable ideal is marked with a gold star.

 For \ipvae, varying $T_\text{train}$ and $\beta$ traces a characteristic curve where increased sparsity trades off against reconstruction quality at $T_\text{train} = 8$, with this trade-off improving at higher training iterations ($T_\text{train} = 16, 32$).
-LCA exhibits a similar pattern, while most other models behave differently. \igreluvae follows this trend at $T_\text{train} = 8$ but consistently underperforms \ipvae in both metrics, confirming our observations from \cref{fig:convergence}. \igvae achieves comparable $R^2$ values to high-$T_\text{train}$ \ipvae fits but with zero sparsity.
+LCA and \igreluvae exhibit a similar pattern, but \igreluvae consistently underperforms \ipvae in both metrics, confirming \cref{fig:convergence}. \igvae achieves comparable $R^2$ values to high-$T_\text{train}$ \ipvae fits but with zero sparsity.
 These extensive evaluations confirm that both \ipvae and LCA achieve the best overall reconstruction-sparsity trade-offs among the tested models.